★ BEST INVESTING TOOLS COMPARISON ★

 Does Google Trends or MarketScreener have real-time data?

-Google Trends offers real-time data feeds, which is essential for active traders.
-MarketScreener uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Google Trends offers real-time data, which matters if you trade actively.
+MarketScreener runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Google Trends and MarketScreener?

-MarketScreener includes a stock screener for finding investment ideas.
-Google Trends focuses on other analytical tools.
+MarketScreener has a stock screener for surfacing ideas; Google Trends doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Google Trends or MarketScreener?